phoeniX-Digital-Design/.github/profile/README.md

 <div align="justify">

 Welcome to **phoeniX**, an organization dedicated to advancing the field of computer architecture, digital design, and microprocessor design.
-Based at the Iran University of Science and Technology, [Electronics Research Center](http://erc.iust.ac.ir/), we are a team of researchers committed to driving innovation in these domains.
+Based at the [Electronics Research Center](http://erc.iust.ac.ir/) of Iran University of Science and Technology, we are a team of researchers committed to driving innovation in these domains.
 </div>

 ## About Us